camunda/camunda-optimize-examples/decision-import-plugin/filter-decision-inputs/README.md

 mvn clean install
 ```

-This creates a `filter-decision-inputs-1.0.0.jar` in `target` folder.
+This creates a `filter-decision-inputs-jar-with-dependencies.jar` in `target` folder.
 Copy this
 jar file into the `plugin` folder of your Optimize distribution.

 Finally it is necessary to tell Optimize in which package it should search for the plugin.
 You